RogerioProgramador/CS50/pset4/filter/README.md

 # Filter

-Implement a program that applies filters to BMPs,
+Implement a program that applies filters to BMPs.